-Chris is Senior Lecturer in Early Modern British history.
+Chris is Reader in Early Modern history.
 He studied for his first two degrees at the University of Birmingham and completed his PhD at the University of Aberdeen.
 Before moving to Newman in 2014, Chris taught at the University of Aberdeen and the University of York.
 He was Visiting Scholar at the University of St Andrews in 2014 and Visiting Research Fellow at the Institute for Advanced Studies in the Humanities at the University of Edinburgh in early 2018.

 He is Co-Director of the project Mapping the Scottish Reformation: A database of the Scottish clergy, 1560-1689.

 Since 2014, he has received funding from the National Endowment for the Humanities (USA), the Wellcome Trust, the Society of Antiquaries of Scotland and the Strathmartine Trust.

 Chris teaches early modern British history, especially relating to the Reformation, the British Civil Wars and the social history of the parish.
 He also contributes to the MRes in Humanities.